Jian: Military use

-Tai Chi Sword and Sword Drill
+Taijijian and sword drill

-At present, the Tai Chi Sword forms are normally practiced for exercises purposes just like Tai Chi Quan.
-The trainings are less on the physical form of the weapon and more on gaining greater balance and co-ordination through performing the slow movements.
-So the Tai Chi swords for everyday exercises are normally different from the swords mentioned above.
-Generally speaking, they are not dangerous, round edged without sharp blade, retractable for the convenience in use.
+At present, the taijijian forms are normally practiced for exercise like tai chi.
+The trainings are less on the physical form of the weapon and more on gaining greater balance and coordination through performing the slow movements.
+Therefore, the tai chi swords for everyday exercises are normally different from the swords mentioned above.
+Generally speaking, they are not dangerous, round edged without sharp blades, and retractable for convenience.

-Mythology and legacy
+Culture and legacy

 There are several Taoist immortals who are associated with the jian.
 One example is Lü Dongbin.
 The bodhisattva Mañjuśrī (Ch: 文殊 Wénshū) is often depicted holding a jian, which is then referred to as the "sword of wisdom".

 Jian frequently appear in wuxia fiction and films.
 The swords or the techniques used to wield them may be effectively or explicitly supernatural, and the quest for such swords or techniques may be a major plot element.